xuehuiniaoyu/actor-demo/README.md

 # actor-demo
-How to use actors for interaction between modules on the android side without adding injection code to the main module (:app)
+How to use actor-kotlin for interaction between modules on the android side without adding injection code to the main module (:app)

 https://github.com/xuehuiniaoyu/actor-kotlin